How To Create A Production Manual // 5 Steps To Write A Guide For Manufacturing Your Product

 The “Tech Pack” is not the most crucial document in manufacturing; it vastly differs from a production manual.
 A tech pack outlines technical details about the product you’re manufacturing.
 This means you only convey which technicalities should be implemented in manufacturing.
 Still, you’re not laying out a step-by-step guide for how the manufacturer should execute.

-Many designers overlooking tech packs will need to pay attention to the document, which causes communication breakdowns.
+Many designers who overlook tech packs will need to pay attention to this document, as it can lead to communication breakdowns.
 Tech packs matter, but you need a production manual to fill in the big picture.

 The Tech Pack Is A Spec Sheet

 Remember that a tech pack is essentially a specs sheet.
 The tech pack includes dimensions, sizes, materials, order details, and specifications.
-Example: If you’re writing a tech pack for an office desk, you want to specify the table size expected: width, height, and length.
+Example: If you’re writing a tech pack for an office desk, you should specify the table size, including its width, height, and length.
 You also want to convey the materials used (whether it’ll be oak trees, maple wood, pine, etc.).
 Finally, the tech pack should include order details such as deadlines, expected delivery dates, shipping dates, and addresses.

 The Production Manual Is What Gets Made